 Our sail to Bocas del Toro is our slowest passage yet.
 What should have taken 23 hours took us a little over 30 averaging 4.7 knots (we hope for 5.5).
 We fought a current along with head winds so we had to listen to the drone of the motor the entire time.
 Sure we could have put the sails up and tacked back and forth but with storms in the area and choppy conditions we wanted to get the heck off the sea as soon as possible.
 Finally our home for the summer came in to view.
-Bocas del Toro is an archipelago of islands with many shoals and mangroves scattered around but with the marinas waypoints we had no problems.
+Bocas del Toro is an archipelago of islands with many shoals and mangroves scattered around.

 Rain has been the name of the game since we arrived.
 What we refer to as Jersey weather.
 In between storms we walk the trails, head to the beach, or go out in the dinghy.
 Our 4th of July BBQ with the other boats actually happened on July 5th due to rain, but a party is a party no matter what day it is when you are retired and in the tropics.
 We have a few beach bars and restaurants within walking distance.